TobisMa/checkstyle-integration.nvim/README.md

 ## How to use
 ### User command
 `Jcheck` is the given user command to trigger checkstyle.
+Make sure the file is saved before using it

 ### Auto commands
-if `checkstyle_on_write` is set to true, then checkstyle diagnostics will appear on writes in the current buffer additionally to the user command
+if `checkstyle_on_write` is set to true, then checkstyle diagnostics will appear on writes in the current buffer.
+Otherwise, the user command `Jcheck` has to be used to update the checkstyle analysis